How to fly your ship: Advanced

 As previously mentioned, this is the most difficult flight mode to operate in, as it requires the player to pay full attention to the local region very closely.
 The first thing to note here is that many ships / loadouts are asymmetrical in mass.
 This means that if one draws lines bisecting the ship, there is a high probability that one quadrant will contain more mass than its' twin across the line of symmetry.
 This means that more energy will be required to move that quadrant, in relation to the other, which then means that applying thrust will cause attitude changes typically undesired by the operator.

 Let's say you are travelling 50m/s at a bearing of 090 degrees (right).
 If you then wish to travel at 50m/s at bearing 180 degrees (down), you *might* think the best way to do this would be to orient your ship to 180 degrees, and hold the main engine until you course correct to the desired heading.
 This is NOT the case.
 The most effective use of propellant would be to rotate to 225 degrees and burn the main engine until you are travelling 50m/s at 180 degrees.
+Think 'geometry', as thrust vectoring is literally the calculation of triangles, for the most part.

 Fully Automatic (Autopilot)